What you need to pay and when

 Juniors playing in adult matches pay 50% of the adult fees.
 Match fees primarily pay for the food and drinks that are provided during the tea interval.
 See the men's and women's pages on our main website for details.

 We are a non-profit Community Amateur Sports Club (similar to a charity).

-The fees we charge are just enough to play for coaching and to make a proportionate contribution to the running and upkeep of the club.
+The fees we charge are used to pay for coaching, pitch hire, balls, insurance and so on, and to make a proportionate contribution to the general running and upkeep of the club.

-Nearly all of the running of the club is done by members volunteering their time, but the club has outgoings of around £130,000 per year.
+Nearly all of the running of the club is done by members volunteering their time, but the club has outgoings in the region of £150-200k per year.

-The junior section, after paying for its own costs, typically contributes around £15-20,000 to the general upkeep of the club.
-This covers the juniors' share of ground rent (around £16,000 per year to the Dulwich Estate), grounds maintenance, building maintenance, insurance, utility bills and so on.
+The junior section, after paying for its own costs, typically contributes around £20,000 to the general upkeep of the club.
+This covers the juniors' share of ground rent, grounds maintenance, building maintenance, insurance, utility bills and so on.

-Finances are reviewed several times per year by the club's Executive Board, on which the juniors have two representatives.
+Finances are reviewed several times per year by the club's Executive Committee, on which the juniors have 2-3 representatives.
 Accounts are published annually as part of the club's Annual General Meeting, and in line with ECB ClubMark guidelines, our accounts are also checked each year by a qualified accountant.